ldtteam/MinecoloniesWiki/source/buildings/barracks.md

 ## Barracks GUI

-When accessing the Barracks's hut block by right-clicking on it, you will see a GUI with different options:
+When accessing the Barracks's hut block by right-clicking on it, you will see a GUI with different options.
+You start on the main tab:

 <br>
 <div class="row">